MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Introduction

 In this paper, we propose MoVA, a powerful MLLM, adaptively routing and fusing task-specific vision experts with a coarse-to-fine mechanism.
-Inspired by the powerful tool-use capabilities of LLM\cite{toolllm}, the coarse-grained context-aware expert routing aims to employ LLM to select vision experts with strong relevance to the user's image and instruction from the expert model pool.
-To improve the efficiency and effectiveness of context-aware expert routing, we integrate expert-routing low-rank adaptation (LoRA)~\cite{lora} into the LLM component of MoVA.
+Inspired by the powerful tool-use capabilities of LLM~\cite{toolllm}, the coarse-grained context-aware expert routing aims to employ LLM to select vision experts with strong relevance to the user's image and instruction from the expert model pool.
+Thanks to the strong generalization ability of LLM, we also can perform model routing for vision experts in open scenarios.
 The fine-grained expert fusion facilitates better extraction and integration of expert representations based on multimodal context.
 Specifically, the expert knowledge extractor in the mixture-of-vision-expert adapter (MoV-Adapter) will extract diverse task-specific knowledge from various vision experts through mixture-of-expert (MoE) cross-attention layers.
 The dynamic gating network can allocate precise expert-wise soft weights for the integration of extracted task-specific knowledge.
 Under the coarse-to-fine paradigm, we provide a flexible and effective manner of leveraging representation from experts based on multimodal context and model expertise, further enhancing the model generalization ability.
+As presented in Table~\ref{tab:intro_exp}, MoVA can preserve the optimal performance of a single relevant vision encoder by ignoring non-relevant experts on the GQA, POPE, and REC task.
+Besides, MoVA can further boost performances via the fine-grained fusion of multiple relevant vision experts on other tasks.

-We conduct comprehensive experiments on various benchmarks to evaluate the effectiveness of MoVA, including MLLM benchmarks, visual question answering~(VQA), visual grounding, image segmentation, and biomedical understanding.
+We conduct comprehensive experiments on various benchmarks to evaluate the effectiveness of MoVA, including MLLM benchmarks, visual question answering~(VQA), visual grounding, and biomedical understanding.
 Without any bells and whistles, MoVA can achieve significant performance gains over current state-of-the-art methods.